redhat-na-ssa/gpu-workshop/README-parallel.md

 Observations

+- Scaling begins to diminish approaching 4 GPUs.
+This *could* be architecture dependent (intra GPU to CPU bandwidth, etc) or a function of training hyper-parameters (requires additional testing).
-The gap between the curves represents the communication overhead or the cost associated with updating the weights during gradient descent between the main and worker nodes.
+- The gap between the curves represents the communication overhead or the cost associated with updating the weights during gradient descent between the main and worker nodes.

 ### Openshift/Kubernetes Microservices (future work)
   - How